kethort/TwitterLDATopicModeling/README.md

 ### Prerequisites

-To use Python 3, the beta version of the Pattern library must be manually installed using:
+To use Python 3, the beta version of the Pattern library must be manually installed.
+As of the last commit of this repository, the beta version of Pattern is still incompatible with Python 3.

 ```
 pip3 install git+git://github.com/pattern3/pattern.git
 ```

-Otherwise, Python 2.7 can be used since Pattern package is not currently compatible with Python > 2.7.
+Python 2.7 is recommended.

 If you manually install Pattern3 you should remove the pattern library from the requirements.txt file before installing.